-But I must return to the consternation of the city.
-Much perplexity seemed to arise from the difficulty of judging from what quarter the invasion was threatened.
-It could not be from Lower Canada, because they are not "foreigners."
-It could not be from the Indians, who are few and weak, instead of numerous and powerful.
-And to ascribe it to the state of New York; to a sovereign and independent state, professing amity and peace with Great Britain and her dependencies; to a neighbouring people who had proved themselves humane in war, and honourable in peace; to ascribe it to treachery and plot from such a country,-seemed revolting; and yet possible.
-With the wisdom, therefore, and prudence, which usually characterize the commercial world, they thus addressed Sir Francis Head:
+indians, who are few and weak, instead of numerous and, powerful.
+And to ascribe it to the state of New York; to a sovereign and independent state, professing amity and peace with Great Britain and her dependencies; to a neighbouring people who had proved themselves humane in war, and honorable in peace; to ascribe it to treachery and plot from such a country,-seemed revolting; and yet possible.
+With the wisdom, therefore, and prudence, which usually characterise the commercial world, they thus addressed Sir Francis Head.

-We, the undersigned electors of the City of Toronto having read in Your Excellency's answer to the address of certain electors of the Home District the following language.
-"They the people of Toronto) are perfectly aware that there exist in the Lower Province, one or two individuals who inculcate the idea that this Province is about to be disturbed by the interference of foreigners whose powers and whose numbers will prove invincible.
-In the name of every Regiment of Militia in U.C.
-I publicly promulgate 'Let then come if they dare.'"
-We do not doubt the readiness with which would be answered upon any emergency your appeal to the Militia, which appeal we are satisfied would not have been made without adequate cause.
-In a matter so seriously affecting the peace and tranquility of the country and the security of its commerce, we beg to learn from Your Excellency from what quarter the invasion is alledged to be threatened.
+We, the undersigned electors of the City of Toronto having read to Your Excellency's answer to the address of certain electors of the Home District the following language:-"They the people of Torento) are perfectly ware that there exist in the Lower Province, one or two individuals who inculents the idea that this Province is about to be disturbed by the interference of foreigners whose powers and whose numbers will prove invincible.
+In the name of every Regiment of Midita in U. C. I publicly promulative.
+Let them came if they dare."
+We do not doubt the readiness with which would be answered upon any emergency your appeal to the Militia, which appeal we are "stiffed by would not have been made without adequate cause.
+Dua matter so seriously affecting the peace and transition of the country and the security of its commerce, we begin to fear from Your Evedbency from what quarter the invasion is all-edged to be threatened.

 Expectation was now upon the tiptoe.
-Had Toronto pessessed a stock exchange, you might have gambled in the finest style.
-The commercial deputation dressed in their best hib and tucker, and with visages singularly varied to express their diversified emotions, proceeded to government house, and were ushered into the viceregal presence.
+Had Toronto possessed a stock exchange, you might have gambled in the finest style.
+The might have gambled in the finest style. commercial deputation dressed in their best bib and tucker, and with visages singularly varied to express their diversified emotions, proceeded to government house, and were ushered into the viceregal presence.
 Sir Francis, they say, did not sit, but stood with that personal oscillation which you witness in a man so situated as not well to know what to say or what to do.
 The royal answer left them, just where it found them!
-"Gentlemen-I have no turther observations to make to you on this subject!"
-Never did men appear more chagrined.
+"Gentlemen-I have no further observations to make to you on this Never did men appear more chasubject!" grined.
 [A burst of laughter.]
-But time dispelled their fears, and to their unspeakable mortification, yet greatly to their comfort, it was soon revealed that the war was over; the enemy was conquered; the country was safe;-Sir Francis had carried the elections!!
+But time dispelled their fears, and to their unspeakable mortification, yet greatly to their comfort, it was soon revealed that the war was over; the enemy was conquered; the country was safe;-SIR FRANCIS HAD CARRIED THE ELECTIONS!!